ZoneMinder/zoneminder/README.txt

    flickers  or  other transients.
 Values  over  3  or  4  are unlikely  to  be useful however.
-Please note  that  if  you have    statistics   recording   enabled   then   currently statistics  are  not  recorded for the first  'Alarm  Frame Count'-1 frames of an event.
+Please note  that  if  you have    statistics   recording   enabled   then   currently statistics  are  not  recorded for the first  `Alarm  Frame Count'-1 frames of an event.
 So if you set this value to  5 then  the first 4 frames will be missing statistics whereas the  more  usual  value  of 1 will ensure  that  all  alarm frames have statistics recorded.

-'Control' Tab
+`Control' Tab
    Note:  This  tab and its options will only  appear  if  you have  selected the ZM_OPT_CONTROL option to indicated  that your   system  contains  cameras  which  are  able  to   be